rust-cv/cv/tutorial/src/ch2-first-program.md

 ## Your first Rust-CV program

 In this section, we will be doing our first program.
 It will be very basic and not even really related to computer vision.
 We will just be loading an image, drawing random points on it and displaying it.
-This will be very basic but at least you can make sure you have everything setup correctly before attacking more ambitious problems.
+This will be very basic but at least you can make sure you have everything set up correctly before attacking more ambitious problems.

 ### Creating the project

 In order to start, we will be creating a new project using `cargo`.
 Let's run ``cargo new --bin chapter2-first-program`` to get a simple binary project.

-Then we will add the`image` crate to load image.
+Then we will add the `image` crate to load an image.
 We will also add the `imgshow` to display images as well as the `imageproc` crates to modify images.
-Finally, we will add the ``rand`` crates to generate random pixel coordinates.
+Finally, we will add the ``rand`` crate to generate random pixel coordinates.

 So in the `cargo.toml` file we add the following to the `[dependencies]` section:
 ```toml